 Oxford University remains today what it has been for over a century, a centre of vivisection in the U.K., devoted to the ‘animal model’ both in its research and in the education of its students.
 Its new Biomedical Sciences Building in South Parks Road is a brick and concrete statement to that effect.
-Tony Blair’s New Labour administration, which backed the building’s construction financially and politically, had promised in its 1997 party-manifesto to set up a commission of enquiry into the validity of vivisection, but no such public investigation has ever been made.
+Tony Blair’s New Labour administration, which backed the building’s construction financially and politically, had promised in its 1997 party-manifesto to set up a commission of enquiry into the validity of vivisection, but this crucial test of worth has never been undertaken.
 It has therefore been left to individual scientists to challenge the scientific establishment’s addiction to this type of research.
-Many of these pioneer-scientists have visited Oxford to speak at VERO events.
-This page introduces just a few of them, and then provides summaries and links to important recent articles in science journals by them and by others.
+Many of these dissenting scientists have visited Oxford to speak at VERO events.
+This page introduces a few of them, and then provides summaries and links to some key articles in science journals by them and by others.

 Nick Jukes is Co-ordinator of InterNICHE, the International Network for Humane Education, which promotes alternatives to the harming of animals in science education throughout the world.
 He is co-author of From Guinea Pig to Computer Mouse (2nd edition 2003, and now regularly updated on-line), a unique guide for university teachers and students to the approaches and the technology of a really modern, humane bioscience.
 In the photograph, Nick Jukes demonstrates for a VERO audience one such resource: ‘Jerry’, the InterNICHE dog-model for veterinary students.